JimmyRespawn/PassionNano/productblog/content/docs/iptv/_index.md

 Please install the graphic driver on the device.
 The app uses software decoder to play video.

+### Unable to streaming video in background

+You may exit the playing page to library page in order to release the video comsumption, then direct the app to the background.

 ### Video glitch during streaming

 Switch playback engine in `Settings`.

-### Unable to streaming video in background

-Ditto.
-Switch to `System` playback engine in `Settings`.

 ### Random crash while switching between channels

-Ditto again. `VLC` might crash if there is bad connection during the channel switch.
+Ditto. `VLC` might crash if there is bad connection during the channel switch.

 ### Unable to parse the channel list

 There are two circumstances:

-- 1. The m3u/8 list does not follow the guideline.
+- 1.The m3u/8 list does not follow the guideline.
 There is nothing we can do about this.

-- 2. Our parsing logic is unable to parse the list.
+- 2.Our parsing logic is unable to parse the list.
 Please send the list to us via mail if it's convenient for you.

 ### Default system players does not load user agent required channel